 Until 1996, we were the sole provider of Type I services in Taiwan.
 In 1996, the government opened the market for mobile, paging and trunked radio, mobile data and digital low power cordless telephone services.
 In 1998, the government opened the market for fixed-line and mobile satellite services.
-In June 2001, the government granted licenses to three operators for establishing fixed-line services, thereby opening the market for fixed-line services.
-Since August 2000, the government has permitted four undersea cable operators to engage in the undersea cable leased-circuit business.
+As of July 16, 2018, there are 83 Type I services providers in total.